 Just as a glass of iced lemonade develops beads of condensation on a hot, humid day, evaporation coils can collect droplets of water.
 Cooled, conditioned air can hold less water vapor, so the remaining water condenses on the coil’s surfaces.
 Drain pans normally collect the condensation and move it outside your home, but a clogged drain can cause water leaks.
 Interior coils can also freeze up if they become too cold; it may seem strange that ice makes your air conditioner less efficient, but iced coils cannot transfer heat effectively and should be allowed to thaw before turning the unit on again.

 During routine seasonal maintenance, your A/C service cleans the interior coils for you, but if you notice reduced cooling capacity, check the coils for signs of dirt or ice.
 A brush and a commercial coil cleaning spray can remove the worst of the soil, but turn off the power to the unit before attempting to clean the coils.
-If you feel unsure about working with you’re A/C unit’s coils, call a professional air conditioning repair Phoenix and instead of trying to do the work yourself and risking damage to delicate metal vanes.
+If you feel unsure about working with you’re A/C unit’s coils, call a professional air conditioning repair Phoenix and instead of trying to do the work yourself, and risking damage to delicate metal vanes.

 Your air conditioner’s condenser apparatus is outside where waste heat can dissipate to the outdoor air as the heated gas inside it returns to its liquid state under pressure.
 Like the interior coils, the exterior coils are a heat transfer site; in this case, though, the heat moves in the opposite direction, going from the coolant into the surrounding air with the help of exhaust fans.